nickrosh/Tech_Notes/NOT COMPLETE/Transactions.md

 A *Transaction* is a single indivisible unit of work in a Database.
-ACID ensures reliability that is key with important transactions like Bank transfers, imagine if a fault network caused your bank withdrawal to happen twice.
+ACID describes the attributes of a reliable database and ensures reliability that is key with important transactions like Bank transfers, imagine if a fault network caused your bank withdrawal to happen twice.
 An ACID transaction obeys the following:

 ### Atomic